Right Now (Leon Jackson album): Promotion

+To promote the release, Jackson performed the song on various UK television shows including GMTV, This Morning and The X Factor.
+After one year recording the album, Jackson debuted his new material, with his first performance on The X Factor, in which he sang "Don't Call This Love", and later performed the song on GMTV along with another track from the album, "You Don't Know Me".
+"Don't Call This Love" was released in October 2008 as the second single from Right Now.
+In the United Kingdom, "Don't Call this Love" debuted inside the top five on the UK Singles Charts, charting at number three.
 In Jackson's native Scotland, "Don't Call this Love" was considerably more successful.
 The single topped the Scottish Singles Charts and remained at the number one position for two weeks, before slipping to number five on the charts and being knocked off the top spot by the X Factor's cover version of Mariah Carey's "Hero".
-In its following week, the song managed to remain within the Scottish Top 10 Singles, slipping to number eight and then to number ten the following week.
-On the chart update for the week commencing 23 November, "Don't Call this Love" had slipped from the Scottish Top 10 to its new position of number thirteen, falling three places from number ten the previous week, with a new entry from Duffy with "Rain On Your Parade" knocking the song down to number thirteen.
-"Don't Call this Love" continued to fall down the charts in Scotland until its eighth week in the chart, where an increase in sales meant "Don't Call this Love" climbed from number twenty to number seventeen.
-"Don't Call this Love" remained within the Scottish Top 100 Singles Charts for forty-one weeks, where its last charting position was number thirty.

-In Ireland, "Don't Call This Love" debuted at number eight on the Irish Singles Charts, where it remained within the top 100 for a further five weeks.
-The song also debuted at number ten on the European Hot 100 Singles charts.
-On 10 January 2009 "Don't Call this Love" re-entered the UK Singles Charts at number ninety-three.

 "Creative" was released in November 2008 as the album's third single.
-To promote the track Jackson appeared on the BBC Children in Need 2008 show performing the song as an "exclusive" as this was the first time Jackson had performed it.
+To promote the track Jackson appeared on BBC Children in Need in November 2008, performing the song as an "exclusive".
 The song entered the UK Singles Charts at #94.
 "Stargazing" was released in February 2009 but did not reach the United Kingdom official chart.
 Yet again the song was only available via digital download.
 Jackson did not appear on any TV show to promote the single, nor was any music video created for the song.
 After "Stargazing" failed to chart, Jackson was dropped from the label.
 The BBC commented on "Stargazing", "While the lyrics for 'Stargazing' may be rather saccharine—rhyming 'star gazing' with 'amazing' is a bit too much to take—the pace and structure (along with all-important key change) makes it pretty special—which can be said about all the tracks here.

+Jackson embarked on his debut solo concert tour across the UK shortly following the albums release, and featured a total of 20 dates.
+In April 2009, Jackson cancelled two shows, Manchester and Blackburn, which raised speculation that the tour would be cancelled entirely.